← Back to projects

 Code Showcase 14

-The filter-building logic that was duplicated across search_knn and search_hybrid is consolidated into one static method.
-Company and namespace filters are always applied; metadata_filters are opt-in and expand to term filters on doc.metadata.<key>.
+The filter builder that used to be duplicated across search_knn and search_hybrid.
+Now it lives in one static method.
+Company and namespace are always applied. metadata_filters expand to term filters on doc.metadata.<key> when they're provided.

 python